Laplacian Heads Improve Transformers by Smoothing Token Representations: Analysis of Token Representations

-Finally, we use the Neural Collapse metrics from \citet{han2022neuralcollapsemseloss} to assess the geometric configuration of tokens.
-We also complement these metrics with a visualization technique introduced by \citet{fisher2024pushingboundariesmixupsinfluence} (Algorithm~\ref{alg:simplex_projection}).
-Full details are provided in Appendix~\ref{appendix_nc}.

-Figure~\ref{fig:nc_metrics} compares the four NC metrics for CIFAR100 models with varying numbers of Laplacian heads.
-Figures~\ref{fig:nc2a} and ~\ref{fig:nc2b} show that increasing the number of Laplacian heads yields token embeddings that are more equinorm and equiangular, while Figure~\ref{fig:nc3} illustrates stronger duality between token representations and classifier weights.
-Together, these results indicate that the Laplacian heads promote a simplex ETF structure in both the class means and classifier weights, with the effect strengthening as the number of Laplacian heads increases.
-Finally, Figure~\ref{fig:nc4} shows that models with more Laplacian heads are significantly closer to a nearest-class-center classifier.

-Figure~\ref{fig:simplex_projections} visualizes the token embeddings projected onto the classifier for ViT-B and ViT-B-12L.
-While the baseline displays diffuse, overlapping clouds of tokens from different classes, ViT-B-12-L produces well-separated clusters with a clear simplex-like arrangement, further corroborating the NC2–NC4 metrics.
-Across all models, the projections also reveal clearer simplex structure as the number of Laplacian heads increases (see Appendix~\ref{app:simplex-proj}).
+ANOVA shows that Laplacian heads increase between-class variance, even exceeding within-class variance for some models, which indicates a tendency towards Neural Collapse.
+We use a visualization technique introduced by \cite{fisher2024pushingboundariesmixupsinfluence} (Algorithm~\ref{alg:simplex_projection}) and the Neural Collapse metrics from \cite{han2022neuralcollapsemseloss} (see Appendix~\ref{appendix_nc}) to investigate this.
+Figure~\ref{fig:simplex_projections} visualizes the token representations projected onto the classifier for ViT-B and ViT-B-12L, trained on CIFAR10.
+While the baseline displays overlapping clouds of tokens from different classes, ViT-B-12-L produces well-separated clusters with a clear simplex-like structure.
+Across all models, the projections reveal a clearer simplex ETF structure as the number of Laplacian heads increases (Appendix~\ref{app:simplex_proj}).